 Glancy Prongay & Murray LLP Reminds Investors Of Looming Deadline In The Class Action Lawsuit Against EHang Holdings Limited (EH)

-Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming April 19, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired EHang Holdings Limited ("EHang" or the "Company") (EH) - Get Report American Depositary Shares ("ADSs") between December 12, 2019 and February 16, 2021, inclusive (the "Class Period").
+LOS ANGELES, Feb.
+26, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming April 19, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired EHang Holdings Limited ("EHang" or the "Company") (EH) - Get Report American Depositary Shares ("ADSs") between December 12, 2019 and February 16, 2021, inclusive (the "Class Period").

 If you suffered a loss on your EHang investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/ehang-holdings-limited/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.